 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 On our first trip to England, I was obsessed with visiting a “real” city, off the tourist circuit.
 That said, I wanted to spend a day somewhere beautiful, with plenty to do.
-With the help of a handy day trip book I bought used on Amazon, I randomly selected Stamford, Lincolnshire, which sounded like it had the right mix of historical touring and nice restaurants.
-And wow was I happy with my choice.
+With the help of a handy day trip book, I randomly selected Stamford, Lincolnshire, which sounded like it had the right mix of historical touring and nice restaurants.
+And wow - was I happy with my choice!

 All in all, this was the one very minor mistake on our part.
 The train trip was extremely expensive on the day we picked, in the middle of summer (remember, you have to do the calculation - sometimes you can get a deal if you book early, but then the days of your trip are locked down.
 If there’s bad weather, illness, or interest in doing something else, you’re stuck).
 That said, looking at the tickets online today, if you plan better than us, it looks like you can get there much more reasonably.
 It’s a quick, roughly two-hour trip, which makes for a very easy day trip.
 Stamford has a sweet little train station very close to town (it’s maybe a 2 minute walk until you’re right in the middle of where you want to be).
 WC.

 My husband has known me long enough to know I must be fed upon arrival.
 So, in the interest of having a fun day, we had lunch right away (it was around 11:30 AM by the time we arrived and got off the train).
 We selected The William Cecil, a small hotel in the middle of town.
 Simply walk straight there from the train station - you’ll get a quick view of the downtown and then can enjoy a nice lunch and relax.
-Outdoor dining is available.
+Outdoor dining is available, depending on the weather.

 From The William Cecil, we walked to Burghley House, the 16th century manor of Queen Elizabeth’s Lord High Treasurer (you know you knew that name from some period piece or another) and, perhaps more importantly, home of Lady Catherine de Bourgh’s Rosings in the 2005 Pride and Prejudice with Keira Knightley and Matthew MacFadyen.
 The house is still owned by the Marquess of of Exeter, though he resides in the U.S..
 His cousin lives in the house with her young family.
 Burghley is also home to well-known horse trials each year.
 If that interests you, stop by, if not, make sure that your visit doesn’t coincide with the trials, as Stamford is packed and access to the house may be limited.
 Closing dates are posted on their website.